nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 Tips:

 - While moving through areas that can spawn forageables, constantly scan the screen to be sure you spot them.
 Try and route your path efficiently.
 Stay on the "inside line" of any direction changes you take.
-- Use the Scythe to chop Weeds, but only if they are near your path.
-Try and time your swings such that the maximum number of Weeds are chopped per swing.
+- Use the Scythe to cut Weeds, but only if they are near your path.
+Try and time your swings such that the maximum number of Weeds are cut per swing.
 - Sometimes, forageables can be partially or completely hidden behind Trees and bushes.
 It's not worth the time it takes to check behind every Tree, however.

 Instructions: